 Cats can have allergies just like people.
 Another cause of throwing up in your furry friend is being allergic to some foods.
 Take milk for example, many cats have a level of milk intolerance.
 The feline small intestines do not generate the equipped kind of lactase to fully absorb the lactose in milk, especially cow's milk.
 It is not recommended to feed kittens cow milk.

 Food changes in your cats must be done in slow increments over a period of 5-7 days.
 Otherwise, it could lead to vomiting.
 Most food brands have recommendations of transitioning your cat to the new diet.
 Also, if you are using human food you are using as a treat, that can also result in an upset stomach.
 The best alternative is to stick to fish or cooked, lean meats without sauces or spices when sharing food with your feline friend.

 If none of the above causes your four-legged friend to throw up foods, then you could consider pancreatitis or enzyme deficiency.
 This is a common condition among cats.
 The food your cat has swallowed can make its way back from his mouth if the pancreas does not discharge enzymes needed for the food breakdown.

-Cats are little curious living creatures and tend to explore anything, even if it means putting something in their mouth.
+Cats are curious creatures and tend to explore anything, even if it means putting something in their mouth.
 Toilet paper, carpet, and grass are just some of the things they can digest and throw up afterward.
-But sometimes, their curiosity can result in a more severe problem.
-They love playing with feathers, toy parts, and string, and can camp in their intestine or stomach.
+Sometimes, their curiosity can result in a more severe problem.
+They love playing with feathers, toy parts, and string, which can camp in their intestines or stomach if ingested.
 This causes extreme upset and frequent vomiting.